-The National Institutes of Health (NIH) and Veterans Administration (VA) are working on a pioneering collaborative research project, the VA-NIH Investigative Deep Phenotyping (IN-DEPTH) of Gulf War Veterans Health.
+The National Institutes of Health (NIH) and the U.S. Department of Veterans Affairs (VA) are working on a pioneering collaborative research project, the VA-NIH Investigative Deep Phenotyping (IN-DEPTH) of Gulf War Veterans Health.

 Gulf War Illness